 3. When do you expect the landfill to be full?

-At our current disposal rate, we expect our existing active disposal area (Cell 8) to last until about 2015.
+At our current disposal rate, we expect our existing active disposal area (Cell 9) to last beyond 2045.

 4. How much does it cost to run the landfill?

 The FY21 approved budget is $5.1 million.

 The Millersville Landfill & Resource Recovery Facility is located at 389 Burns Crossing Road, Severn, MD 21144.
 From Route 32 westbound, take the exit for Burns Crossing Road to the traffic light.
 At this traffic light, turn right on to Burns Crossing Road.
 Travel approximately 1/4 mile to another traffic light at Pascal Blvd; this is the entrance to the landfill portion of the facility.

 From Route 32 eastbound, take the exit for Burns Crossing Road and turn right onto Sappington Station Road.
 At the next light, turn left onto Burns Crossing Road.
 Travel approximately 1/4 mile to another traffic light at Pascal Blvd.; this is the entrance to the landfill portion of the facility.